 One of the universal truths about IT is that most clients, especially non-IT executives, find IT to be prohibitively expensive.
 While the cost of technology can be costly, this really speaks to how clients pay for IT versus what they pay for IT.

 We have financing options that allow us to work with your business’s budget.
-From simple terms, traditional leasing, and some very inventive consumption-based financing models to move the cost of acquisition from your capital budgets to your operational budgets.
+From simple terms, traditional leasing, renting through our partner Vernon Computer Source and some very inventive consumption-based financing models to move the cost of acquisition from your capital budgets to your operational budgets.

 Keeping You Secure